 Drinking in moderation improves rheumatoid arthritis functioning.

-The disease is also called RA and atrophic arthritis.
+The disease is also called atrophic arthritis.

 Rheumatoid Arthritis Functioning Facts